How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Watering

 Cut down on watering during the cold season as growth is minimal at this time but do not let the soil to dry out completely.
+Occasionally water from the bottom to ensure that the soil ball is thoroughly wetted.

 Light Requirements

-Smilax Asparagus Fern grows best in medium to bright, indirect light conditions.
+Smilax Asparagus Fern grows best in medium to bright indirect light conditions.
 Keep it away from direct sunlight as direct sunlight can scorch the leaves.

 Temperature and Humidity

-Though the Bridal Creeper can adapt to a wide range of temperatures, constantly high temperatures can damage it.
+Average warmth of 16-270C is ideal for Smilax Asparagus Fern.
+Though it can adapt to a wide range of temperatures, constantly high temperatures can damage it.

 Fertilizer

 Feed Smilax Asparagus Fern weekly during the growing season with a balanced, liquid fertilizer for a lush growth.
+Withhold feeding during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.

 Potting Medium

 The best potting mix for Smilax Asparagus Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are ideal for this fern.

 Repotting